Major raid in Palma and Son Banya: How extensive is the network behind the 17 arrests?

 Reports often show images of drugs, cash and ammunition.
 Less visible are the mechanisms that launder money: shell companies, property purchases, straw men, and perhaps services from seemingly reputable professions.
 Such networks need more than street sellers – they need infrastructure, connections to banks, accountants and lawyers.
 These interfaces have so far been underexposed in public debate.

-What the authorities emphasize: The operation was planned and targeted.
-No concrete indications of international links have been communicated so far.
+What the authorities emphasize: The operation was planned and targeted, and no concrete indications of international links have been communicated so far, a point also discussed in Major Raid in Palma: What the Investigations Mean for the Island.

 The local perspective: Between relief and fear